A GLIMPSE into the UV Continuum Slopes of the Faintest Galaxies in the Epoch of Reionization: Discussion

 To further explore whether any extremely blue UV slopes in our sample indicate high LyC escape fractions, we analyze the \textsc{Bagpipes} picket-fence model fits of \citet{Giovinazzo2025}.
 Introducing \fesc\ as a free parameter allows the \textsc{Bagpipes} model to reproduce an SED with both $\beta \leq -2.8$ and weak emission lines.
 As highlighted in the lower panel of Figure \ref{fig:betabeta}, we find that the varying \fesc\ model frequently results in an SED with a bluer slope, finding an average decrease of $\Delta \beta = -0.25$ for galaxies with extremely blue UV slopes.
 We compare the maximum likelihood SEDs for the zero \fesc\ model (gray curve) to the varying \fesc\ model (blue curve) for each galaxy in Figure \ref{fig:veryblue}.
 Allowing \fesc\ to vary only slightly improves the model fits, decreasing the median $\chi^2_{\nu}$ from 0.67 to 0.64.
 This limited improvement while driving the UV slopes bluer is likely due to the age-\fesc\ degeneracy: galaxies with extremely blue UV slopes and weak emission lines could be explained as either high \fesc\ or a recently quenched B-Star dominated stellar population \citep{Giovinazzo2025}.
 With only photometry, it is difficult to disentangle these options.

 Lastly, we have many galaxies with very blue, but not extreme, UV slopes of $\beta \sim -2.6$ that could have non-negligible LyC escape fractions.
-The JWST Director's Discretionary Time program GLIMPSE-\textit{D} (PID 9233; PIs: S. Fujimoto \& R.P.
-Naidu) obtained deep ($\sim$ 30.4 hr) NIRSpec/MSA G395M observation of the Abell S1063 field, as detailed in S. Fujimoto et al. (in preparation).
+The JWST Director's Discretionary Time program GLIMPSE-\textit{D} (PID 9223; PIs: S. Fujimoto \& R.P.
+Naidu) obtained deep ($\sim$ 30.4 hr) NIRSpec/MSA G395M observation of the Abell S1063 field, as detailed in \citet{Fujimoto2025}.
 The spectra cover rest-frame H$\alpha$ for $\sim 60$ galaxies in our sample, most of which have no continuum emission detected.

 We highlight two galaxies observed by this program in Figure \ref{fig:ddtspec}, showing both the GLIMPSE photometry and best-fit SEDs (upper panels) and zooming in on their NIRSpec H$\alpha$ emission.
 Both galaxies have similarly blue UV slopes ($\beta \sim -2.65$) but different rest-optical line-emission strengths.
-In the left panel, ID 21550 has no detected H$\alpha$ emission, with a rest-frame upper limit of EW(H$\alpha$) $\leq$ 137 Å, confirming either a very high escape fraction or a $\sim 10$ Myr stellar population.
+In the left panel, ID 21550 has no detected H$\alpha$ emission, with a rest-frame upper limit of EW(H$\alpha$) $\leq$ 137 Å. This low H$\alpha$ emission suggests either a very high escape fraction or a $\sim$10 Myr stellar population.
+We tested the possibility of a low-redshift solution by forcing a z$_{\rm phot} < 5$ \textsc{Bagpipes} model, which predicts a detectable Pa$\alpha$ emission line (observed-frame EW(Pa$\alpha$) $\simeq$ 600 $\AA$) that we do not observe in the spectra.
 In comparison, ID 6358 has moderately strong H$\alpha$ emission (EW(H$\alpha$) = 860 Å), as shown in the right panel, requiring recent star-formation while non-negligible LyC escape remains feasible.

 These spectroscopic observations highlight the diversity of very blue GLIMPSE galaxies.
 While there is not a large population of extremely blue galaxies in GLIMPSE, there are a handful of very blue galaxies with weak nebular emission lines.
 If these galaxies are still producing ionizing photons, they must have significant \fesc\ and would be important for cosmic reionization.
-See Asada et al.\ (in preparation) for spectroscopy of such a GLIMPSE-\textit{D} source.
+See Asada et al.\ (in prep.) for spectroscopy of such a GLIMPSE-\textit{D} source.